 There are lots of moving parts involved in running a small business.
-If you spend hours a day moving information around and manually carrying out repetitive tasks, you’re not alone – but there’s an easier way.
+If you spend hours every day manually moving information around and carrying out repetitive tasks, you’re not alone – but there’s an easier way.

 You probably didn’t build a business to spend every minute of every day doing mundane tasks over and over again.
 It’s time-consuming, and it stops you from doing the big tasks that actually move you forward.

 Marketing automation for small businesses improves your workflow and lets you get back to doing the things you love (and are best at).

 LeadsBridge is an automation solution that allows you to do exactly that: Automate your marketing & advertising workflows so that you can focus on getting your newly acquired leads through the funnel as soon as they interact with your business.

 Thanks to ready-made and custom-made integrations, LeadsBridge allows you to move lead data from a source into a destination of choice automatically and in real time, while always maintaining CCPA & GDPR compliance.
 Here below you can find some of our most popular integrations for small businesses.

 If you’d like to look for a specific integration, you can do so yourself simply by typing your desired source and destination with our bridge builder tool.